google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-precaching.md

 Requests with search parameters can be altered to remove specific values, or remove all values.

-By default, search parameters starting with `utm_` are removed, meaning that a request for `/about.html?utm_campaign=abcd` will be fulfilled with a precached entry for `/about.html`.
+By default, search parameters that start with `utm_` or exactly match `fbclid` are removed, meaning that a request for `/about.html?utm_campaign=abcd` will be fulfilled with a precached entry for `/about.html`.

 You can ignore a different set of search parameters using `ignoreURLParametersMatching`: